0ui/elm-task-parallel/README.md

 - If the tasks have different result types, you're limited to 5 tasks (mirroring `Maybe.map`).
 For HTTP requests, this is a limit I haven't run into yet.
-For lists of tasks, there is no limit
+For lists of tasks, there is no limit.
+- Updating the internal state of this library adds one case to your update function, however in the case of 5 tasks you could already have 10 cases just to update those + a completion check.
+This library limits those to just three.